 InputSource, then prefetched on GPU by a TF StagingArea.

 TFDatasetInput Come from a

-dataflow_to_dataset Come from a DataFlow, and further processed by
+dataflow_to_dataset Come from a DataFlow, and then lfurther processed by utilities in

 TensorInput: Come from some tensors you define (can be reading ops, for example).